o2h Therapeutics EIS/SEIS Fund

 - Minimum investment £25,000

-This newly launched SEIS/EIS fund is managed by brothers Sunil Shah and Prashant Shah.
-They have both been active in the early stage biotech community since in the mid-1990s and the o2h group has been collaborating with early stage biotech companies since 2004.
-The firm’s principal, Andy Morley, has substantial experience in big pharma.
+This SEIS/EIS fund is managed by brothers Sunil Shah and Prashant Shah.
+They set up their first biotech company, Oxygen Healthcare, in 2015 which they then sold to Piramal Enterprises, a global drugs firm headquartered in Mumbai.
+The o2h group has been collaborating with early stage biotech companies since 2004.
+The firm’s chief scientific officer, Andy Morley, has substantial experience in big pharma.

-The fund will source deals through a number of channels including angel networks, top UK universities, industry conferences and an extensive range of personal contacts built up by Sunil, Prashant and the rest of the management team.
+The fund will source deals through a number of channels including angel networks, top UK universities, industry conferences and an extensive range of personal contacts built up by Sunil, Prashant and the management team.

 o2h believes early stage businesses typically need more than just money to thrive and so will provide ongoing support and guidance to portfolio companies.
 They will look to offer incubation via the o2h SciTech Park in Cambridge and the option of further assisting research via o2h Discovery in Ahmedabad, India.
 Cambridge, alongside Oxford and London, is a hotbed of academic research and is also the new home of Astra Zeneca’s global headquarters.